Last updated on July 17th, 2023 at 06:28 pm

 - For opening in masonry, deduct full clear openings.

 - For plaster, deduct half the area of opening from the internal as well as from the external side, and do not add any jams of doors and windows.

 - Panelled door 2.5 times

 - Simple grill 0.5 times

 MODE OF MEASUREMENTS

-The mode of measurements is the method of taking measurements at the site.
+The mode of measurement is the method of taking measurements at the site.
 The mode of measurements of each item varies from the place as per practical convenience in that particular area.
-If local laboures are more accustomed to a particular unit than that should be used as the mode of measurements. may not be tally with standard specified units.
+If local laboures are more accustomed to a particular unit then that should be used as the mode of measurement. may not be tally with standard specified units.